 3. Use packets of tissues to reserve your seat at a hawker centre

-Singapore has several hawker centres wherein you can have a meal.
+Singapore has several hawker centers wherein you can have a meal.
 When you go to a hawker centre, sometimes you may notice scattered packets of tissues on tables.
 Also, you may see umbrellas on them instead of tissues.
 These items on a table at a hawker centre indicate that it is already reserved.
 You can also try the same to book a table.

 Interestingly, this practice of indicating a reserved table is still followed in the country and constitutes a principal element of Singaporean culture.